mdklatt/serial-perl/doc/tutorial.rst

 Quoted Strings
 --------------

-The `ScalarField` type can read and write quoted values by initializing it with the quote character to use.
+The ``ScalarField`` type can read and write quoted values by initializing it with the quote character to use.

+..  code-block:: perl

     Serial::Core::ScalarField->new('name', 0, quote=>'"');  # double-quoted